schmelto/abap/README.md

 **Note:** Use inline declarations!

 Now we can call a public method of this class/object and can implement all further logic in here.
-We should put all parameters from the function module in the call of this method and made some exeption handling here.
+We should put all parameters from the function module in the call of this method and made some exception handling here.
 ```abap
 zcl_fi_edi_payext_2441->change_idoc(
     EXPORTING